econoalchemist/SeedSigner/02_Software.md

  <img src="assets/software14.png">
 </p>

-That's it, you done verifying the `.zip` file you downloaded.
+That's it, you're done verifying the `.zip` file you downloaded.
 You can now move on to flashing the image to the MicroSD card in the next step.

 ## Step 3: Flash
 Using a program like Balena Etcher makes flashing the SeedSigner image easy.
 Navigate to the [Balena Etcher website](https://www.balena.io/etcher/) where you can download the application appropriate for your operating system.
 Follow your system prompts to install.
 Make sure you have a MicroSD card at least 4GB in size formatted and connected to your computer.